zbmed/damalos/docs/submission.md

 ## Journal permanent collection at JBioMedSem

 The [Journal of Biomedical Semantics](https://www.biomedcentral.com/){:target="_blank"} hosts a [DaMaLOS permanent collection](https://www.biomedcentral.com/collections/damalos){:target="_blank"}.
-This year we will welcome direct submissions to the journal collection for those researchers with a topic mature enough for peer-reviwed publication.
+This year we will welcome direct submissions to the journal collection for those researchers with a topic mature enough for peer-reviewed publication.
 If you opt for this option, please visit the [submission guideline](https://jbiomedsem.biomedcentral.com/submission-guidelines){:target="_blank"} provided by the journal.
 Make sure you select the DaMaLOS collection when submitting.

-JBioMedSem offers a preprint server for submission to the journal while the peer-reviwed process is ongoing.
+JBioMedSem offers a preprint server for submission to the journal while the peer-reviewed process is ongoing.

 For those submitting to the journal track, we would also expect them to join, participate and present their works at the workshop.